 You are invited into a new worship experience called Wild Church that includes both worship of God with nature and the blessings of community.
 At Wild Church you will be called not only to open your heart and mind but also your senses—hearing the voice of God in the the song of birds, feeling God’s presence in the wind, seeing God’s beauty in the trees and animals.
 Wild Church isn’t just a church service held outside.
-We learn, lament, pray, praise, and practice with the trees and the land.
+We learn, lament, pray, praise, and practice with the trees, plants, animals and the land.
 It is a time for re-union with creation and the ever-present God of creation.
 Worship happens naturally when you let go of the questions and the expected and come to a place where Mystery is experienced and not explained.

 What to Expect

 Each gathering draws on basic pieces of worship rooted in tradition from a time when sacred worship places and practices took place with the living world.
 Our Call to Worship is an honoring of the land, its indigenous people, and watershed.
 It is followed by a scripture reading, a song, and an intention for our time together.
 Liturgy is meant to call us to action and as a way to keep our liturgy fresh and meaningful we encourage each participant to share poems and readings that will inspire us into full participation and action.
 We move into a time of silence though Centering Prayer which flows seamlessly into the “homily” as we are invited to walk the trails or find a special spot to sit and have a conversation with God.
 We end each gathering back in the circle to reflect and share our experiences, insights, and inspirations as an offering to the community.

 What you need to bring:

 This is an outside event, dress appropriately.
 Wear sturdy walking shoes, etc.

 Bring a lawn chair to put in a circle as we gather.